Realization of a hydraulic ram (experimental but perfectly functional) by theUniversity of Orleans

-A hydraulic ram is a pump that uses the energy of water to lift a certain amount of water much higher than the height of the initial stream.
+A hydraulic ram is a pump that uses the energy of the water to lift a certain amount of water much higher than the height of the original stream.

-It is a self-powered pump which pumps "free" about 30% of the water passing through it.
+It is a self-powered pump that pumps approximately 30% of the water that passes through it "free".

 assembly diagram, click to enlarge